Kubeconfig files for Multiple Kubernetes Clusters

 If you're working with Kubernetes at all, you may be needing to interact with more than one cluster - maybe different clusters for development and production, maybe different applications, or whatever.

-Each cluster probably has a kubeconfig
+Each cluster probably has a kubeconfig file that you

 can use to interact with that cluster, but changing context